-Is it true that I need huge lats in order to develop a V-taper?
+Is it true that I need huge lats to develop a V-taper?

-Ideally, you want both – bigger lats and small waist.
-Since natural bodybuilders can’t really develop enormous amount of muscle mass, they cannot compensate a little by keeping their mid-section less pregnant.
+Ideally, you want both – bigger lats and a smaller waist.
+Since natural bodybuilders can’t build an enormous amount of muscle mass, they can compensate a little by keeping their midsection slim.

-Unfortunately or not, many natural lifters fall for the antics of the permabulking crew and develop some sort of reverse V-taper or should I say A-taper.
+Unfortunately, or not, many natural lifters fall for the antics of the permabulking crew and acquire a reverse V-taper or should I say an A-taper.
 This happens when people try to create muscular growth by eating a lot of food without realizing that all they are doing is fat cell accumulation and V-taper destruction.

-It’s actually true.
-The lats help you unrack the bar and pull it under control.
-They are also important for maintaining a bench press arch.
+Yes.
+The lats help you unrack the bar and lower it under control.
+They are also important for maintaining the bench press arch.
 However, the bench press is still a pushing exercise first.
 There are better movements for your lats.

 Is it true that you can never overtrain your lats?

 No, it’s not true.
-Everything in this world can be overtrained with enough volume and time.
-The lats are tough and can take a lot of abuse, but still they are not made out of steel.
+Every muscle in this world can be overtrained with enough volume and time.
+The lats are tough and can take a lot of abuse, but they aren’t made of steel.
 They can break too.
-Usually, the most vulnerable area is the attachment under the armpit.
-It’s also not uncommon to tear the muscle in the middle.
-This could be painful and can make breathing unpleasant too.
+The most vulnerable area is the attachment under the armpit.

-However, if you have semi-decent programming, your lats will not complain a whole lot.
-They are less likely to cause trouble compared to smaller areas such as the shoulders and elbows.
+However, if you have a semi-decent programming, your lats will not complain a whole lot.
+They are less likely to cause trouble compared to smaller areas like the shoulders and elbows.

-Is it true that by training my lats I will speed up my metabolism and get shredded faster?
+Is it true that lat training can speed up my metabolism and get me shredded faster?

 No. Your diet is the most important factor.
 A few sets of pull-ups will not make you lean.